exec85/FTB/README.md

 \
 **Pages to scan:**

-Add a number indicating how many search result pages the autbidder should go through.
+Add a number indicating how many search result pages the autobidder should go through.
 It will stop when the remaining auction time of the card is above 1 hour.

 ### Transfer List

 ![image](https://github.com/exec85/FTB/assets/58392827/6489b24f-aff4-4cb6-bfe3-ac18f0be2dbd)

-**Include transfer list clearing and relisting in Auto-Buyer routine?:**
+**Include transfer list clearing and relisting in Auto-Buyer routine:**

-If you activae this check box FTB will randomly leave the search window, goes to the transfer list window and clears all sold items as well as relists all un-sold items.
-After that it goes back to the search window and restarts your routine. is can be useful if you want to make sure you transfer list is not getting full while running long sessions.
+If you activate this check box FTB will randomly exit the search window, opens the transfer list window and clears all sold items and relists all unsold items.
+After that it goes back to the search window and restarts your routine.
+This can be useful if you want to make sure your transfer list is not full while running long sessions.

 \
 **Automatically calculate re-listing price:**

-If this is checked FTB will do a price calculation for each un-sold item before it gets relisted to make sure it has the bets selling price at that time.
-Please note taht this will not check fi you make a loss compared to your original buying price.
+If this is checked FTB will do a price calculation for each unsold item before it gets relisted to make sure it has the best selling price at that time.
+Please note that this will not check if you make a loss compared to your original buying price.
 So take care and think about if you want to set this box.

 ### Notifications